amjacobowitz/dotfiles/README.md

 You can safely run `rcup` multiple times to update.

-If your plugins aren't installed run `VundleInstall`
+If your plugins aren't installed run `PlugInstall` after installing vim-plug.